legoff-kaelig/Minecraft-Triple-A/README.md

-## Minecraft Triple A

-This is only a dev repository.
+## Absolute Automation Adventure

-If you want to download the modpack go to the curseforge page : (coming soon)
+If you want to download the modpack go to the curseforge page : https://www.curseforge.com/minecraft/modpacks/absolute-automation-adventure